From backstage for the Rolling Stones to the Black Saturday fires; This is Eric's story.

 Eric is one of our hero “fireys” and has fought both the Ash Wednesday and Black Saturday bush fires.
 “It was tough and Black Saturday, in particular, really affected me,” he explained.

 His commitment to the community is remarkable.
 He drove a truck to deliver donated goods and medical supplies to the Alexandra Shire post Black Saturday.
 During the Queensland floods in 2010, he joined Red Cross and assisted with evacuee registrations and inquiries.
-The Australian Red Cross manage the Register.
-Find.
-Reunite link up service on behalf of federal and state governments and Eric now manages a team of volunteers when activated to help connect friends and family affected by natural disasters.

 “I was in the right place at the right time.
 I was sleeping on a friend’s couch at the time and my mental health wasn’t good.”
 Eric said. “ I was stage manager for the annual Seddon Festival for 5 years and got to know the local MLA who introduced me to the Housing for the Aged Action Group who helped me apply for my unit.”